 SPH Reads.

 SPH Reads is a school-wide reading program hosted by the Office of Diversity, Equity, Inclusion, and Justice.
 It aims to encourage critical thought and discussion among all members of the BUSPH community and is centered on a carefully chosen thought-provoking book.
-The fall 2022 selection is The Fortune Men, by Nadifa Mohamed.
+The 2023-2024 selection is Disability Visibility: First-Person Stories from the Twenty-First Century, a collection of essays by disabled people, edited by activist and author Alice Wong.

 All incoming (first year) MPH students and core-course faculty are encouraged to read the selected book to prepare for discussions during orientation.
-We encourage returning students, non-core curriculum faculty, and staff to join the incoming class in reading this based on the true story of Mahmood Mattan, a petty criminal in Cardiff, Wales, wrongfully convicted of murder in 1952.
+We encourage returning students, non-core curriculum faculty, and staff to join the incoming class in reading this collection of essarys.
 Throughout the year, beginning with Orientation, there will be opportunities to gather and talk about the issues presented in the book through lectures, seminars, and small discussion groups involving all members of the SPH community.

 2022